-The Honors Program is a unique curricular program, designed in 2009 by faculty members from all three of Mars Hill University’s academic divisions and based on research into best practices in college honors education across the country.
+The Honors Program is a unique curricular program, designed by faculty members from a cross-section of Mars Hill University’s academic divisions and based on research into best practices in college honors education across the country.
 The program features a multi-disciplinary approach that complements the university’s interdisciplinary general education core.

 The Mars Hill University Honors Program enhances the university’s rigorous liberal arts education, graduating exceptional students who emerge as intellectually curious scholars and effective, principled leaders –at their institution, in their communities, and in the world.

 A graduate of the Honors Program at MHU will: